-As we embark on the journey of making Jesus our best friend we will take the first step of spending quality time with Him though prayer.
-The 40 Days of Prayer Challenge provides a daily reading and prayer as we draw circles around ourselves and pray for revival to occur.
+As we embark on the journey of making Jesus our best friend we will take the first step of spending quality time with Him through prayer.
+The “One Month To Live” reading provides a daily reading and questions for reflection on how we can live our best lives for Christ.

 What is a Solemn Assembly?